Skip to main content

 1939 | According to Inspector Mowat's annual report, five fully chartered and recognized county library associations exist in Ontario, including Lambton, Middlesex, Elgin, and Oxford.

-1940 | After organizing unofficially in 1936, the Essex County Library Association establishes itself as Ontario's sixth county library association.
+1940 | The Simcoe County Library Association forms early in the year.
+And, after organizing unofficially in 1936, the Essex County Library Association establishes itself as Ontario's sixth county library association.
+By the end of the year, the OCLA's membership totals eleven libraries.

 1941 | The Huron County Library Association forms.
 Betty Crawford becomes Chief Librarian of the Ingersoll Public Library and assumes co-managership (with Terryberry) of the OCLA.